coding-factory-classrooms/python-m2-project-pytube-equipe-3-viktor-axel-ql-imed/README.md

     git push heroku main && heroku run python manage.py migrate
 ```

-Your local user will not work by default in production as the same databse that you have locally is not running, to create a production super admin you can type the following command :
+Your local user will not work by default in production as the same databse that you have locally is not running.

+To create a production super admin you can type the following command :

 ```
     heroku run python manage.py createsuperuser